hosseinoliabak/cisco/Datacenter/01-09 Capmus LAN design, Spine-Leaf Network Design.md

 * Leaf or top-of-rack (ToR) switch provides the connectivity to the servers.
 The upstream interfaces are layer-3 and the downstream towards the servers is a layer 2 classical ethernet.
 * Spine (Backbone): This is the seconds stage in the fabric where leafs connect to.
+* All spines must adhere to a single model, while all leafs must also conform to a uniform model.
+Nevertheless, it is imperative that the models assigned to leafs and spines remain distinct from one another. :)

+### Onderlay and Overlay

+* The underlay
+  * IP fabric is also known as the underlay.
+  * The underlay consists of multiple equal cost L3 routed links that run between L2 endpoints.
+  * The IP fabric can be combination of routing protocols.
+    * OSPF is not routing protocol of choice for the fabric
+    * Choose either eBGP or IS-IS
+* Overlay
+  * Virtualizes L2 VLANs to carry Etherney frames across IP fabric
+  * Two very critical technologies that compose the overlay are:
+    * VXLAN - Encapsulates the frame in IP/UDP at the arriving L2 switchport
+    * EVPN - Runs as part of the overlay to coordinate VXLAN endpoint